BeelanMX/scrapCFEBot/scrapperFunctions/readme.md

 ** Description **

-In this funcion, a new page is going to be open, and when that ocurrs, it is going to redirect to the specific URL which de user gives us by the parameters.
+In this function, a new page is going to be open, and when that occurs, it is going to redirect to the specific URL which de user gives us by the parameters.
 This is a asynchronous function.

 ** Parameters **